njustesen/TRTS/core/rules.md

 During a _combat step_, the following happens:

-1. All units with a greater _sight_ value than the _range_ value of the current _combat step_ can retreat to any adjacent **Area** with an owned **Control Marker**, given they have enough movement points left.

-2. Units that match the _range_ value of the current _combat step_ can attack or cast spells.
-This is done in the _player turn order_ but the damage are allocated simulatenously.
+1. Units that match the _range_ value of the current _combat step_ can attack or cast spells.
+The _engaging_ players allocates damage first and then the _defending_ player while the damage of a round is dealt simulatenously.
 The amount of damage each unit deals is described in the next section.
 Remove any units that died and place damage tokens to reflect any damage to surviving units/buildings.
+In the rare situation that both players will loose all their units and buildings in the **Area** during one _combat step_, the _defending_ player will keep a unit of choice alive with 1 HP left.

-3. In the **player turn order** units that match the _range_ value of the current _combat step_ can retreat to any adjacent **Area** under control or contested by the units' owner, if they have enough movement points left.

-Retreating units can use all their movement points to move severeal **Areas** away from the engaged **Area**.

-Retreating units cannot move anymore this turn.
+2. Any units in the _active_ **Control Group** can _retreat_ to any adjacent **Area** under control or contested by the units' owner without initiating any new _Combat_ rounds.
+Retreating units can use all their movement points to move severeal **Areas** away from the engaged **Area** which is important since their _activation_ ends.
+Retreating units ends their _activation_ when _retreiting_ and thus cannot move anymore this turn.

-Units cannot reatreat if they have performed _Micromanagement Actions_ previously in this.

-Units and buildings can only attack one time in a turn even if they take part of multiple combat rounds.
+Units and buildings can only ever attack if once per turn.

+Defending units cannot _retreat_ during the _Combat_ round.
+They have to make a _Retreat_ action immediately when _engaged_.

 ### Damage